Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Instability of propagative plane wave sets

-We introduce now the notion of \emph{propagative plane wave}.
-The adjective \emph{propagative} is not customary in the literature, but serves to distinguish the following definition with the notion of \emph{evanescent} plane waves that will be introduced later (see Definition~\ref{def:evanescent-plane-wave}).
+We introduce the notion of a \emph{propagative} plane wave.
+The adjective \emph{propagative} is not customary in the literature, but serves to distinguish the following definition with the notion of \emph{evanescent} plane waves (EPWs) that will be introduced in Definition~\ref{def:evanescent-plane-wave}.

 \begin{definition}[Propagative plane wave] For any angle \(\varphi\in[0,2\pi)\), we let